gazebosim/docs/contributing.md

 1. **Respond to reviewers.** At least two other people have to approve your pull request before it can be merged.
 Please be responsive to any questions and comments.

 1. **Done, phew.** Once you have met all the requirements, your code will be merged.
-Thanks for improving Ignition!
+Thanks for improving Gazebo!

 ### Tracking Progress

-Ignition development progress is tracked publicly using a GitHub project board.
+Gazebo development progress is tracked publicly using a GitHub project board.
 Using project boards ensures the community has visibility to what’s coming up, external contributors can understand where they can help, and the reasoning behind development decisions are visible to everyone.

-Contributors should look at the ["Core development" board](https://github.com/orgs/ignitionrobotics/projects/3), though it's possible we may have other boards in our organization at various times.
+Contributors should look at the ["Core development" board](https://github.com/orgs/gazebosim/projects/3), though it's possible we may have other boards in our organization at various times.

 #### Repositories

-The following repositories from [Ignition](https://github.com/ignitionrobotics/) are tracked:
+The following repositories from [Gazebo](https://github.com/gazebosim/) are tracked:

 * [ign-cmake](https://github.com/gazebosim/gz-cmake)
 * [ign-common](https://github.com/gazebosim/gz-common)